SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-SymBoltz is a new Boltzmann solver that aims to fill these gaps, featuring a convenient symbolic-numeric interface, approximation-freeness and differentiability.
-At its core, a Boltzmann code solves the gravitational (Einstein) equations for a gravitational theory coupled to some particle species described by thermodynamic (Boltzmann) equations up to first perturbative order around a homogeneous and isotropic universe.
-It can predict cosmic microwave background (CMB), baryon acoustic oscillation (BAO) or supernova (SN) observations; or be used in longer computations, such as to generate initial conditions to non-linear $N$-body simulations of large-scale structure.
+SymBoltz.jl\footnote{\url{https://github.com/hersle/SymBoltz.jl}} is a new Boltzmann solver that aims to meet these needs, featuring a convenient symbolic-numeric interface, approximation-freeness, and differentiability.
+At its core, a Boltzmann code solves the Einstein equations for a gravitational theory coupled to some particle species described by Boltzmann equations up to first perturbative order around a homogeneous and isotropic universe.
+For example, it predicts cosmic microwave background (CMB), baryon acoustic oscillation (BAO), or supernova (SN) observations, and generates initial conditions for nonlinear $N$-body simulations of large-scale structure.